The Beer-Lambert Law

 The molar absorption coefficient is a sample dependent property and is a measure of how strong an absorber the sample is at a particular wavelength of light.
-The concentration is simply the moles L-1 (M) of the sample dissolved in the solution, and the length is the length of the cuvette used for the absorbance measurement and is typically 1 cm.
+The concentration is simply the moles L-1 (M) of the sample dissolved in the solution, and the optical path length is the width of the cuvette used for the absorbance measurement and is typically 1 cm.

 The Beer-Lambert law states that there is a linear relationship between the concentration and the absorbance of the solution, which enables the concentration of a solution to be calculated by measuring its absorbance.
 To demonstrate this linear dependence five solutions of Rhodamine B in water were measured using the DS5 Dual Beam Spectrophotometer (Figure 3a) and from these absorption spectra, a linear calibration curve of the absorbance versus concentration was created (Figure 3b).
 Using this calibration curve the concentration of an unknown Rhodamine B solution can be determined by measuring its absorbance which is the main utility of the Beer-Lambert Law.

 Figure 3 (a): Absorption spectra of Rhodamine B solutions with different concentrations in water measured using the DS5 Dual Beam Spectrophotometer. (b) Calibration curve of Rhodamine B in the water at measured at λmax.